Kelvin, Bringelly: Heritage listing

-Built by Thomas Laycock junior, 1820, having received the Bringelly grant in 1818.
+Built by Thomas Laycock junior in 1820, having received the Bringelly grant in 1818.
 He returned to Australia in 1817 after fighting for England in the American War of 1812.
-An early house of quality and rich historical associations being one of the charming country houses of the 1820s.
+An early house of quality and rich historical associations, being one of the charming country houses of the 1820s.
 It is well sited above Thompson's Creek and is surrounded by a beautifully landscaped garden.

 Kelvin was listed on the New South Wales State Heritage Register on 2 April 1999.